The Story Begins With Aristotle

 News of patient MX’s experience attracted media attention, leading to many new discoverers who could relate to similar experiences, only they had been blind in their mind’s eye since birth.

-Zeman coined the term congential aphantasia to describe the inability to visualize in 2015.
+Zeman coined the term congential aphantasia to describe the phenomenon of blind imagination in 2015.
 This paper was picked up by media outlets, including the New York Times, which led to an outpouring of new discoverers who also identified as having aphantasia.

-Watch the following video from Dr. Adam Zeman talking about the rediscovery of aphantasia, with a special appearance from MX himself.
+Watch the following video from Dr. Adam Zeman about rediscovering aphantasia, with a special appearance from MX himself.

 Hyperphantasia was later named to describe an extraordinarily vivid imagination.
 Individuals with hyperphantasia have a unique ability to generate mental images that are incredibly detailed, vibrant, and immersive.
 For them, visualizing is akin to entering a mesmerizing dream, where their mind’s eye can effortlessly construct lifelike scenes.

 The discovery of aphantasia and hyperphantasia has significant implications for our understanding of imagination.
-It challenges this ancient knowledge and the pervasive assumption that thoughts require images.
+For starters, it challenges ancient knowledge that thoughts require images.

-These invisible differences calls into question many long-held beliefs about the role of imagination in our lives.
+These imagination extremes call into question many long-held beliefs about the role of imagination in our lives.
 Understanding how imagination works (broadly) and how it might work differently (individually) could be the key to unlocking many answers about memory, creativity, dreaming, and even consciousness itself.

 Questions like: